Jacqueline Lou Skaggs

 Tondi observations.

-This small body of twelve works consist of images painted on found, discarded pennies and reflect a decision to move away from making "pictorial" images.
-A grand finale of sorts paying homage to the binding ideologies that define our family, religious, social and political worlds.
-Paid tribute no less on the face of discarded coins these iconic images transcend the coins value while defacing it.
+This small body of twelve works consist of images painted on found, discarded pennies.
+These pictures pay homage to, not only, the binding ideologies that define our family, religious, social and political worlds- but also to the resonating mythological powers of traditional painting and miniature picture making- much like the Dutch oils on copper from the 17th century.
+Paid tribute no less on the face of discarded coins these iconic images transcend the coins value while, to some extent, defacing it.

 "Abe's Millennium" is a portrait from a found thrift-store photograph (regrettably sold at a yard sale).
 The title comes from my knowing that we still have a long way to go.
 "Kisses and Ghosts" is from a portrait of my mother as a child standing next to a bird bath with her brother.
 I once read a report in which children were asked what they feared most.
 The two most popular answers were "kisses" and "ghosts".
 "Four Witches Stand" is a line in the Pledge of Allegiance.
 "The Unburning Bush" is a bush that never burned.
 "The Field of Sleeping Peasants" is waiting for Picasso.
 "Venus Dreams" is a dreaming Venus (give me wings for arms any day).
 "The Baptistery" honors the rain Gods for suburban birds.
 "Through carelessness..." is a random line chosen with my eyes closed from the Chinese book of chance, I-Ching.
 "A Pile of Burnt Wood" is just that, in the approaching evening light.
 "A Still Life" is too still... and so on.